kimlyndon/OnTheMap/README.md

 The On The Map is result of **iOS Networking with Swift** lesson of **Udacity's iOS Developer Nanodegree** course.

-The On The Map app allows udacity students to share their location and a URL with their fellow students.
+The On The Map app allows Udacity students to share their location and a URL with their fellow students.
 On The Map uses pins on a map to provide a visual representation of student locations.

 If the user is not a Udacity Student, there is a SignUp button provided on the login screen.
 The user will sign up, go back to the login screen, and proceed to login.

 After logging in , a map appears with pins already populated via code to access the Udacity/Parse API which includes infomration previously posted by past users.
 Each pin contains a name and a custom URL which is verified within the code.
 After viewing the information posted by other students, a user can post their own location and link via the add (+) button.

 ## Implementation
-The app has five view controller scenes:
+The app has four view controller scenes:

 **Login** - allows the user to log in using their Udacity credentials or SignUp (via Safari on the Udacity page) to obtain credentials.